itsxwang/software-development/Computer-Science-Core/OS/Linux/groupManagementInLinux.md

 - [more practical example of group management, for modify a openssh server](https://youtu.be/GnlgAD8-GhE?si=Q1a2I1lRJZ-ucbZZ&t=1117)
     - for modify config file for ssh server `sudo <your_editor> /etc/ssh/sshd_config`
+    - `AllowUsers` — specify which users can log in via SSH.
+    - `AllowGroups` — specify which groups can log in via SSH.
     - `DenyUsers` — block specific usernames.
     - `DenyGroups` — block specific groups.